 - Cigarette smoking

 - Physical inactivity

 How do I Schedule an Appointment?

-This scan can be requested without a physician order, however, we encourage you to contact us or speak with your physician prior to getting the scan.
-Additionally, at this time the procedure is still not covered by insurance and payment will be requested at the time of the exam.
-The cost of the exam is $250.00 and payment is expected at the time of the exam.
-You can call 704-783-1729.
+This scan must be requested with a physician order.
+We encourage you to contact your physician if you feel you are a candidate for this exam.
+Additionally, the procedure is not covered by insurance and payment will be requested at the time of the exam.
+The cost of the exam is $350.00.
+Please call us at 1-510-204-9400 if you have any questions.

 |General Guidelines for Interpretation of Calcium Scores|